tahmidsadik/Replicator/README.md

 Currently using Rhino as the javascript engine but will move to JavaScriptCore later.

 ## Running
-1.Just Open the project in Android Studio and run the app on a device or simulator (`Make sure you use Geny Motion for best performance`)
+Just Open the project in Android Studio and run the app on a device or simulator (`Make sure you use Geny Motion for best performance`)

 ##Contributing
 Pull requests are welcome!